Utah Sales Tax Calculator 2026

 Local Tax = Purchase Amount x Local Rate

-Effective Rate = Total Tax / Purchase Amount
+Effective Rate = Utah Tax Due / Taxable Base

 In grocery mode, local rate is fixed by the mode.
 In general mode, local rate comes from profile or override.
+In tax-included mode, the calculator first backs out the taxable base.
 In exempt mode, both state and local are zero.
 This structure keeps behavior predictable across all scenarios.

 If you want to manually validate any line item, the Percentage Calculator can be used for quick cross-checks.